 Gluconeogenesis is a metabolic pathway that results in the generation of glucose from non-carbohydrate carbon substrates such as lactate, glycerol and glucogenic amino acids.
-This article will discuss the process of gluconeogenesis as well as relevant clinical conditions that may occur when something goes wrong.

 Process of Gluconeogenesis

-Gluconeogenesis occurs after around 8 hours of fasting, when liver glycogen stores start to deplete and an alternative source of glucose is required.
+Gluconeogenesis occurs after around 8 hours of fasting when liver glycogen stores start to deplete and an alternative source of glucose is required.
 It occurs mainly in the liver and to a lesser extent in the cortex of the kidney.
-There are three main precursors: lactate from anaerobic glycolysis in exercising muscle and red blood cells via the Cori Cycle, glycerol released from the breakdown of triglycerides in adipose tissue and amino acids (mainly alanine).

 Hormonal Control

-Gluconeogenesis, like glycolysis, is under tight control of hormones to regulate blood glucose.
+Like glycolysis, this process is under the tight control of hormones to regulate blood glucose.
 Stress hormones such as glucagon or cortisol upregulate PEPCK and fructose 1,6-bisphosphatase in order to stimulate gluconeogenesis.
-However, in a fed, high energy state gluconeogenesis decreases by inhibiting PEPCK and fructose 1,6-bisphosphatase.

 Clinical Relevance – Diabetes Mellitus